fuzziqersoftware/newserv/README.md

 1. Make sure you have CMake and libevent installed. (`brew install cmake libevent` on macOS, `sudo apt-get install cmake libevent-dev` on most Linuxes)
 2. Build and install phosg (https://github.com/fuzziqersoftware/phosg).
 3. Optionally, install resource_dasm (https://github.com/fuzziqersoftware/resource_dasm).
 This will enable newserv to send memory patches and load DOL files on PSO GC clients.
 PSO GC clients can play PSO normally on newserv without this.
-4. Run `cmake . && make` on the newserv directory.
+4. Run `cmake . && make` in the newserv directory.

 After building newserv or downloading a release, do this to set it up and use it:
 1. In the system/ directory, make a copy of config.example.json named config.json, and edit it appropriately.